AKA: Ojo-sama Sousamo

 -The principal being arrested

--Miyuki calling out her twin sister for her reckless behavior
+-Miyuki calls out her twin sister for her reckless behavior

 -Mediocre dated animation